Plumsail/forms-docs/SharePoint/installation-sp.rst

 Install app package to your tenant
 **************************************************
-Last thing you need to do, to include Plumsail Forms on your SharePoint sites, is to install Form Web Part package to your app catalog.
+Last thing you need to do, to include Plumsail Forms on your SharePoint sites, is to install Form Web Part package to your App Catalog.
 You can download the package from the Intro section of your Plumsail Account area.

 |download|